Biden heads into a make-or-break stretch for his imperiled presidential campaign

 Even as other Democratic allies have remained quiet since the debate, there is a growing private frustration about the Biden campaign’s response at a crucial moment in the campaign — particularly in Biden waiting several days to do direct damage control with senior members of his own party.

-Associated Press Writers Seung Min Kim, Lisa Mascaro and Mary Clare Jalonick contributed to this report.
+Associated Press writers Joey Cappelletti in South Haven, Michigan, and Lisa Mascaro and Mary Clare Jalonick contributed to this report.